raspberrypilearning/stamping-app/en/step_5.md

 --- /task ---

 --- task ---
 Choose or create in Paint Editor a sprite for each button you need.
-Don't forget to add an icon on the button so the user understands visually the buttons effect.
+Don't forget to add a simple icon on each button sprite to visually communicate the buttons effect.

-**Tip:** There are some useful button graphics in Scratch - search for buttons in Choose a Sprite.
+**Tip:** There are some useful button graphics in Scratch - to find these search for buttons in Choose a Sprite.

 --- /task ---